 For example, if it’s your first day on the job as a designer, it’s unlikely you’ll need to review sensitive customer data.
 Building tiered account access ensures that you cannot access customer data unless it’s material to your job.
 The principle of information security must be backed up by a system to enforce it.
 That system has to be followed to the letter, every time.

 A few months later, your auditor will do a formal audit to see how you’ve built SOC 2 compliant systems and if you followed the proper processes managing those systems.
 Like before, you’ll answer hundreds of questions about security and confidentiality.
 To prove that you actually follow these policies, we recommend submitting evidence that validated that you followed your established checks and balances.
 At the end of the audit, assuming all processes have been well-documented and follow, you’ll be determined to be SOC 2 compliant in the criteria you selected!

-Step 5: The Road Ahead -- Certification, and Certification
+Step 5: The Road Ahead — Certification and Re-Certification

 The work isn’t over after you’ve been certified.
 To maintain certification, you’ll need to undergo regular annual audits to ensure that your security measures and documentation scale with your organization.